josh-127/Iodine/docs/language.md

 }
 ```
-If the first parameter is named '''self''', then the function is an instance method.
+If the first parameter is named ```self```, then the function is an instance method.
 Instance methods are typically declared inside classes, however they are also valid outside classes.
-When calling instances methods, the '''self''' parameter can be ignored.
+When calling instances methods, the ```self``` parameter can be ignored.
 ```
 func instanceMethod (self) {

 }
 ```
-Variadic functions are supported by using the '''params''' keyword.
+Variadic functions are supported by using the ```params``` keyword.
 ```
 func variadicFunction (params args) {